 Edmonton's choice for pelvic floor physiotherapy

 We are pleased to offer women’s pelvic health physiotherapy provided by experienced physiotherapists at both of our locations.
-The pelvic floor is a group of muscles that serves several important functions:
+Our physical therapy strategies are designed to support natural pelvic function and overall quality of life.

 - Maintaining continence of the bladder and bowel